ankitchamke/100-days-of-code/README.md

 - Explored the different AI domains and the models that power them, such as Transformers for Language AI, CNNs for Vision AI, and GANs for generative tasks.
 - Learned the clear distinctions between **AI**, **Machine Learning (ML)**, **Deep Learning (DL)**, and **Generative AI** and how they relate to each other.
 - Understood the three types of machine learning: **Supervised**, **Unsupervised**, and **Reinforcement Learning**, along with practical examples for each.

 ---

+### Day 70: 15 August 2025 (Friday)
+**Today's Progress:**
+- Deepened my understanding of Machine Learning, learning its definition, how it works, and its everyday applications.
+- Gained a clear understanding of the three main types of Machine Learning: Supervised, Unsupervised, and Reinforcement Learning.
+- Took a deep dive into **Supervised Learning**, learning about both **Classification** (predicting categories) and **Regression** (predicting continuous values).
+- Explored specific algorithms for Supervised Learning, including **Logistic Regression** for classification and **Linear Regression** for regression, using examples like the Iris dataset and house price prediction.

+---